 News & Announcements

-Gov. Rick Perry today announced investments in Websense Inc. and Dropbox Inc. through the Texas Enterprise Fund (TEF) that will create a total of 615 new jobs in Austin.
-Execution of the state's agreements with each company is contingent upon finalization of local incentive offers as required by program criteria.
+Governor Rick Perry has announced a Texas Enterprise Fund (TEF) investment of $750,000 in Schneider Electric for the expansion of its operations in El Paso, creating 193 new jobs and $7 million in capital investment.
+Execution of the state's agreement is contingent upon finalization of a local incentive offer as required by program criteria.

 Thursday, July 03, 2014 Austin, Texas Press Release